 Image credit: @samht

 You can expect a mix of traditional and modern dishes at 8 Degrees Taiwanese Bistro.
-Their comprehensive menu includes Stewed Pork Belly Rice ($3.80), which features tender and fatty pork chunks.
+Their comprehensive menu includes Stewed Pork Belly Rice ($5.80), which features tender and fatty pork chunks.
 While the fluffy Fried Oyster Omelette ($7.80) is akin to our local version, which is packed with juicy oysters.
-Besides Taiwanese fare, they also offer fusion dishes such as Sakura Shrimp Fried Rice with Pork Floss ($11.80).
-The use of these aromatic shrimps elevates the savoury flavour profile of this dish.
+Apart from savouries, they also have sweets in the form of Honey Butter Thick Toast ($5), and a variety of yam ball dessert bowls.

 Address: 37 Teck Chye Terrace, Singapore 545734